X-Men (Game Gear)

 |Number of players: 1|

 X-Men is an action-platforming game for the Sega Game Gear.
 It is the first of the three 8-bit games developed by Sega consoles.
-Games share many gameplay mechanics and assets used by Spider-Man vs. The Kingpin as they were developed by the same team.
+The games share many gameplay mechanics and assets used by Spider-Man vs. The Kingpin as they were developed by the same team.

 X-Men is a platforming action game.
-Button 1 will make the character attack and button 2 can be used for jumping.
-Pressing Start button will active the character's special power.
-Holding down the Start button will pause the game.
+Button will make the character attack and button can be used for jumping.
+Pressing button will active the character's special power.
+Holding down the button will pause the game.

 Two difficult levels are avaiable: "Piece o'cake" and "I don't think so".
 Choosing the former will end the game after only four levels.